benwhalley/soak/docs/tutorials/getting-started.md

 - **Themes**: Broader patterns grouping codes
 - **Narrative**: A written report of findings

-JSON output is also available:
+A JSON file containing all the model output and logging all LLM calls is also available:

 ```bash
 cat my_first_analysis.json | jq '.codes'
 ```

 ## Understanding the Output

 ### Codes

 Each code has:

 - **slug**: Short identifier (e.g., `illness_onset`)
 - **name**: Descriptive name (e.g., "Gradual onset of unexplained symptoms")
 - **description**: What the code represents